-1.1.4.
-Increase internal communication with faculty and staff to improve awareness of services available to students.

-- a.
-GCCD should Offer orientation programs for new hires full-time and part-time faculty (credit and noncredit), classified staff, and administrators (e.g., offering staff development credit to faculty who go through online orientation).
+- 1.1.3.
+Increase internal communication with students to improve access to GCCD resources. - a.
+Evaluate the effectiveness of the new GCCD website to provide user-friendly information successfully. - b.
+Improve student access to and awareness of all Student Services. - c.
+Improve on-campus signage. - 1.1.4.
+Increase internal communication with faculty and staff to improve awareness of services available to students. - a.
+Offer orientation programs for new hires full-time and part-time faculty (credit and noncredit), classified staff, and administrators (e.g., offering staff development credit to faculty who go through online orientation).
 (Note: Action Plan 2 reinforces this action.) - b.
-GCCD should Provide ongoing updates of services available to students through emails, enewsletters, and workshops for faculty and staff. - c.
-A Counselor should attend division meetings both at the Verdugo Campus and Garfield Campus at least one meeting a semester for every discipline.
-(Note: Action Plan 2 reinforces this action.)
-Similarly, faculty should attend sessions conducted by Counseling regarding services provided, challenges students are facing, etc. - 1.2.
+Provide ongoing updates of services available to students through emails, e-newsletters, and workshops for faculty and staff. - 1.2.
 Access.
 Increase Student Access by Developing Strategies and Systems to Improve Student Articulation, Assessment, and Basic Skills Preparedness for Both Credit and Noncredit Students. - 1.2.1.
 Develop strategies and systems to improve the efficiency of student articulation from high schools and between the credit and noncredit programs. - a.
 Review and implement the articulation policy with high schools. - b.
 Evaluate and continue successful programs as appropriate (e.g., English Collaborative, ESL). - c.
-Provide "pathways" for Transfer and CTE students (e.g., 2+2+2). - d.
-Address prerequisites.
-Evaluate course prerequisites. - 1.2.2.
-Develop strategies to better accommodate the needs of incoming students. - a.
-Assist students to be successful once they make the decision to come to GCCD. - b.
-Cater to students who will optimize their use of GCCD resources. - c.
-Continually document, empirically assess, and deliver those Student Services that set students up for success. promote student success. - d.
-Investigate alternative instructional delivery mechanisms online, schedule (days of week, meeting times), etc. (Note: This action step relates to Goal 4 on "Fiscal Diversity and Stability" and the role of the Enrollment Management Committee.) - 1.2.3.
-Improve the Matriculation process by implementing one or more of the following initiatives: - a.
+Provide "pathways" for Transfer and CTE students (e.g., 2+2+2).

+d.
+Evaluate course prerequisites.

+1.2.2.
+Develop strategies to better accommodate the needs of incoming students.

+- a.
+Continually document, empirically assess, and deliver those Student Services that promote student success. - b.
+Investigate alternative instructional delivery mechanisms online, schedule (days of week, meeting times), etc. (Note: This action step relates to Goal 4 on "Fiscal Diversity and Stability" and the role of the Enrollment Management Committee.)

+1.2.3.
+Improve the Matriculation process by implementing one or more of the following initiatives:

+- a.
 Incentivize or require Orientation. - b.
 Incentivize or require Counseling on the Verdugo Campus. - c.
 Increase the number of credit students with SEPs. - d.
 Increase the number of noncredit students with SEPs - e.
 Assess the feasibility of redeploying Counselors from the Verdugo Campus during the middle of the semesters to assist in the development of SEPs for noncredit students at the Garfield Campus; on the basis of the feasibility analysis, implement recommended actions